saurabhchalke/EtherTale/README.md

 # EtherTale

-EtherTale is an interactive story generation app built with Next.js and TypeScript.
+EtherTale is an interactive story generation app built with MACI, Next.js and TypeScript.
 It uses the OpenAI API to generate immersive and engaging stories based on user-selected themes, settings, and characters.

+This uses PSE's MACI voting system to ensure censipnship resistance and privacy for the users for the onchain voting system.

 ## Features